poti1/runtime-debugger/README.md

 # SYNOPSIS

-Start the debugger in a script:
+In a script:

     use Runtime::Debugger;
+    repl;

-Start the debugger (ONLY on the commandline):
+On the commandline):

     perl -MRuntime::Debugger -E 'repl'